MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 ### Using An Established Arduino Library For Device Support

 When adding support for a new device, you have the choice to create your own Arduino library or use an existing library.
 Using an existing support library has many advantages.
-You can evaluate the code to ensure that it does not block for long periods of time and that it provides all the functionality you desire.
+You can evaluate the code to ensure that it does not block for long periods and provides all the functionality you desire.

 #### _SONAR SIDEBAR_